co2-git/_switch/README.md

 underscore-switch
 ===

-`_switch` is a functional programming substitute for switch statement in JavaScript.
+`_switch` is a functional programming substitute for `switch` statement in JavaScript.
 It aims at more readability and reasoning.
 It comes at a small cost since it uses a function instead of native condition blocks.
-At the end, it comes down to each one's preferences.
-For some, it would make no sense sugar-code a language construct - to others, it helps reason about their scope variables by always using functions.
+At the end, it comes down to each one's own preferences.
+For some, it would make no sense sugar-coding a language construct - to others, it helps reason about their scope variables by always using functions.

 # Install